abrasive/shairport/README.md

 ------
 Shairport Sync works on a wide variety of Linux devices and FreeBSD.
 It works on standard Ubuntu laptops, on the Raspberry Pi with Raspbian Wheezy and Jessie, Arch Linux and OpenWrt, and it runs on a Linksys NSLU2 and a TP-Link 710N using OpenWrt.
 It works with built-in audio and with a variety of USB-connected audio amplifiers and DACs, including a cheapo USB "3D Sound" dongle, a first generation iMic and a Topping TP30 amplifier with a USB DAC input.

 Shairport Sync will work with PulseAudio, which is installed in many desktop Linuxes.
+PulseAudio normallys run in the *user mode* but can be configured to run in *system mode*, and Shairport Sync can work with it in either mode.

 Shairport Sync runs well on the Raspberry Pi on USB and I2S cards.
 It can drive the built-in sound card – see the note below on configuring the Raspberry Pi to make best use of it.